cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## AKE Private Key Storage

-The server's AKE private key can be securely stored in a Hardware Security Module (HSM) or similar.
+Server implementations of OPAQUE do not need access to the raw AKE private key.
+They only require the ability to compute shared secrets as specified in {{key-schedule-functions}}.
+Thus, applications may store the server AKE private key can be stored in a Hardware Security Module (HSM) or similar.
 Upon compromise of the OPRF seed and client envelopes, this would prevent an attacker from using this data to mount a server spoofing attack.

-Supporting implementations need to consider allowing separate AKE and OPRF algorithms in the case the HSM does not support the ciphersuite used for the OPRF.
-Also, they must not require access to the AKE private key bytes, only support for generating shared keys for the AKE is necessary.
+Supporting implementations need to consider allowing separate AKE and OPRF algorithms in cases where the HSM is incompatible with the OPRF algorithm.

 # IANA Considerations